AlexAnzolaJ/android-programming-101-cwe-materials/readme.md

 <!-- a bulleted list of learning goals from Confluence -->

+- Understand the basic history and concepts of Android
 - Explain the strengths and weaknesses of Android
 - Identify the basic Views in an Android app
 - Create a basic Android app